BlockscapeNetwork/hackatom_v/contracts/marketplace/HOWTO.md

 # How To

-This is a guide on how to setup your own set of contracts in conjunction with the marketplace.
+This is a guide on how to setup your own set of contracts on the hackatom-wasm chain in conjunction with the marketplace.
+If you want to deploy the contracts on a local chain, please follow the [CosmWasm docs](https://docs.cosmwasm.com/getting-started/setting-env.html#run-local-node-optional) for instructions on how to set up a local node.

 You will need two accounts with some tokens from the [faucet](https://five.hackatom.org/resources).
-Otherwise, you won't be able to upload the smart contracts.
+Otherwise, you won't be able to upload the smart contracts to the hackatom-wasm chain.

 > :information_source: **If you already have accounts with funds, you can skip this step.**